cis-famu/oer-assignment-oer-team-1/Chapter-4.md

 VI.
 Debugging Strategies: Perfecting Your Loops

 Outcome 1: Identify common logical errors arising in repetition control structures.

+Incorrect loop boundaries may lead to off-by-one errors.
+Ensure the loop condition is correct and terminates at the intended point.
+Failure to update the loop control variable inside the loop may result in an infinite loop.
+Initializing the loop control variable with the wrong value can cause unexpected behavior.
+Complex conditions in loop statements may lead to unintended behavior.
+You also need to ensure a proper mechanism exists to exit the loop when the desired condition is met.
+Another common error is incorrectly updating the loop control variable; it may result in unexpected behavior.
+Verify that loop control variables are used appropriately within the loop.
+Lastly, be cautious with direct equality comparisons for floating-point variables due to precision issues.

 Outcome 2: Utilize debugging tools to trace code execution and locate the source of errors within loops.

 Outcome 3: Develop preventive coding practices to minimize the occurrence of logic errors in loops.

 ____________________________________________________________________________________________________________________________________________________________